segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

    - For Personas Audiences that are only individual users, set the **Object Type** as `Contact`.
    - For Audiences that use *Groups*, set the **Object type** to `Contact information`.

-7. Enter the label for the custom property, and make sure it matches the Audience Key you wrote down from the Personas audience builder.
+7. Enter the label for the custom property, and make sure it matches the Audience Key you wrote down from the Personas audience builder (see the tip below).
+Click **Next**.

    > ✅ **Tip**: The audience label’s “internal name” in HubSpot *must exactly match* the Segment  `audience key`.
 You can check this by clicking the `</>` icon to the right of the Label field, and making corrections.

-   Click **Next**.

    ![](images/hubspot-personas05.png)

-6. On the next screen, set the **Field type** for audiences to `Single Checkbox`.
+8. On the next screen, set the **Field type** for audiences to `Single Checkbox`.
 (This represents a boolean value that indicates audience membership.)
    (For computed traits, depending on whether the output is a string or number, select `Single-line text` or `Number`.)

    Click **Create** to finish adding the audience contact property.